 Yes!
 This is the real 16-bit deal, a physical cartridge that plays on your very own SEGA console.

 Multi-region cartridge for PAL, NTSC, and NTSC-J consoles

 It is compatible with SEGA Mega Drive and Genesis (PAL, NTSC and NTSC-J) console versions I, II, and III, and all compatible clones.

 The ROM is compatible with most major emulators, but we recommend playing on a real console using a flash cart like Everdrive.

-The prototype contains three acts from the first level.
+The prototype contains the whole first level, split into four acts.

 Tanglewood is a loveletter to a wide variety of 2D platforming and adventure games of the '90s, mixing fast-paced action with puzzles, tricks and traps inspired by titles like The Lion King, Another World, Flashback and Sonic the Hedgehog, mixed with more modern gameplay elements from newer titles such as LIMBO and Ori and the Blind Forest.
 It also takes inspiration from PlayStation platforming classics like Abe's Oddysee and Heart of Darkness.